kivy/pyobjus/docs/source/pyobjus_internal.rst

     # or retrieve value of that property
     print o_cls.some_objc_prop

-Here you can see that setting Objective C property is very similar as we set it in native Objective C code.
+Here you can see that setting an Objective C property is very similar to how we set it in native Objective C code.

-You may be wondering how pyobjus deal with Objective C properties.
+You may be wondering how pyobjus deals with Objective C properties?
-Pyobjus is calling getters and setters of property, because in Objective C there are default names for getters/setters.
+Pyobjus is calling getters and setters for that property because in Objective C, there are default names for getters/setters.

-So for the mentioned property, getter will be `some_objc_prop`, and setter `setSome_objc_prop`.
-I suppose that you can figure out in which way Objective C generate names for getters and setters for properties.
-So getter will have the same name as property has, and setter will be constructed in a following way: on the property name will be added prefix set, and first letter of property will be capitalized, and we add rest of letters, and result of that is the name of property setter.
+So for the mentioned property, the getter will be `some_objc_prop`, and the setter `setSome_objc_prop`.
+I suppose that you can figure out how Objective C generate names for getters and setters for properties.
+The getter will have the same name as the property, and the setter will be constructed in the following
+way: 'set' will be added as a prefix to the property name, the first letter of property will be capitalized and the rest of letters added.
+The result of that is the name of property setter.

-Basically, that's about how pyobjus manage, and how to use pyobjus properties.
+Basically, that's how pyobjus manages things, and how to use pyobjus properties.
 It is really simple and intuitive.